-Children ages 9-12 attend transformational weekend camps multiple times a year.
-Campers participate in fun traditional camp activities combined with education and support exercises led by mental health professionals and trained mentors.
+Camp Mariposa® Everett is a year-round addiction prevention and mentoring program for youth affected by the substance use disorder of a family member.
+Youth ages 9-12 attend weekend camps up to six times a year.
+Weekend camps offer fun, traditional camp activities combined with education and support sessions led by mental health professionals and trained adult mentors.

 The camp is led by Compass Health’s Children’s Intensive Services mental health professionals.
 Compass Health staff and volunteer Mentors provide therapeutic activities in a beautiful camp setting.

 *Disclaimer that dates are subject to change due as required by agency and state guidelines.

 During the camp weekend, mentors join Children’s Intensive Services staff onsite for the entire weekend and are responsible for campers assigned to them at all times.
 Mentors provide a positive, fun, supportive, and energetic atmosphere for campers.
 They participate in sharing activities, eat meals, and share a cabin with their assigned campers.
 Mentors also participate in group activities with youth and their families between camp sessions.

 To inquire about mentor opportunities please email email@example.com.